robertobatts/aws-certification-notes/notes/13-cloud-front-and-global-accelerator.md

 	- Read only
 	- Great for dynamic content that needs to be available in low-latency in a few regions

+### CloudFront Pricing
+- CloudFront Edge locations are all around the world, so the cost of data out per edge location varies.
+In general the cost is cheaper in US, and higher in Asia
+- You can reduce the number of edge locations for cost reduction
+- Three price classes:
+	- Class All: all regions - best performance
+	- Class 200: most regions, but excludes the most expensive regions
+	- Class 100: only the least expensive regions

+### CloudFront Cache Invalidation
+- In case you update the backend origin, CloudFront doesn't know about it and will only get the refreshed content after the TTL has expired
+- However, you can force an entire or partial cache refresh by performing a CloudFront Invalidation
+- You can invalidate all files (\*) or a special path (/images/\*)

 ### CloudFront Signed URL and Signed Cookies
 - You want to distribute paid shared content to premium users over the world
 - We can use CloudFront Segned URL/Cookie.
 We attach a policy with: